EPN-V2

 General competence

-Upon completion of the degree the candidate
+Upon completion of the degree the graduate

 • can contribute to assess the impact of social policies, including how policies can contribute to sustainable development